SLUGIS/osm_visualization/README.md

 #### Create a project in Tilemill:

-Create a project in Tilemill called sfbuildings: https://github.com/oeon/osm_visualization/tree/master/tilemill-project/sluosm2014
+Create a project in Tilemill called sluosm2014: https://github.com/oeon/osm_visualization/tree/master/tilemill-project/sluosm2014

 #### Configuration in Projectmill